RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening: Application in People Counting

 \section{Application in People Counting}

-This section presents how to extend \sysname{} to people counting.
-We discuss a multimodal calibration scheme in Section~\ref{subsec:cali}, the derivation of the device-to-person ratio from the scheme in Section~\ref{subsec:ratio}, and its error analysis in Section~\ref{subsec:error_analysis}.
+In this section, we demonstrate how to extend \sysname{} to people counting, drawing on our experience with an existing system.
+We will discuss the system deployment (Section~\ref{subsec:cali}), explain the device-to-person ratio (Section~\ref{subsec:ratio}), and present the error analysis (Section~\ref{subsec:error_analysis}).